Arcse/WarframeItemInfo/README.md

-# WarframeItemInfo
+# Waterloo Course Info
-A chrome extension for Warframe that is currently in development :D
+A chrome extension for UWaterloo courses.

+#Features
+Summarizes information about a course when searched on Google